MohammedAlmadhi/PGP-Key-Generator/README.md

 **EJS:** Templating engine for rendering HTML pages.<br />
 **OpenPGP.js:** JavaScript library for generating and managing PGP keys.<br />
 **Bootstrap:** CSS framework for responsive and modern web design.<br />

+## Project goals

+Allow users to generate secure PGP key pairs.
+Provide functionalities for users to view, edit, and delete their keys.
+Enable users to export their public and private keys for use in other applications.